Technology Tales

 %testvar(ds=dataset,var=var);

 What this does is open up a dataset and look for the variable number in the dataset.
 In datasets, variables are numbered from left to right with 1 for the first one, 2 for the second and so on.
 If the variable is not in the dataset, the result is 0 so you know that it is not there.
 All of this is what the VARNUM SCL function within the SYSFUNC macro function does.
-In the example, this resolves to %sysfunc(varnum(&dsid,var)) with no quotes around the variable name like you would do in data step programming.
-Once you have the variable number or 0, then you can put in place some conditional logic that makes use of the information like what you see in the above simple example.
-Of course, that would be expanded to something more useful in real life but I hope it helps to show you the possibilities here.
+In the example, this resolves to %sysfunc(varnum(&dsid,var)) with no quotes around the variable name, akin to what you would do in data step programming.
+Once you have the variable number or 0, then you can put in place some conditional logic that makes use of the information, like what you see in the above simple example.
+Of course, that would be expanded to something more useful in real life, but I hope it helps to show you the possibilities here.